 📍 Location: Langs de Wal 6, 3961 AB Wijk bij Duurstede

-Opening hours: Sunday, 11 AM to 5 PM — currently closed for events until March 31, 2025.
+⏰ Opening hours: Open to the public on Sunday, 11 AM to 5 PM (if there are no events taking place) — currently closed for events until March 31, 2025.

 6. Duivenvoorde Castle, Voorschoten

-When your Instagram account needs a little spice, head to the Duivenvoorde Castel.
+When your Instagram account needs a little spice, head to the Duivenvoorde Castle.
 This beauty and the surrounding grounds make for a picture-perfect backdrop.
 It’s one of the oldest castles in the Netherlands, dating all the way back to 1226.

-Several noble families have lived here, but for the first five years of its existence, it was owned by just one family — the Van Duivenvoordes.
 If you visit, an audio tour will inform you of the castle’s long and rich history.
 Be sure to spend some time in lovely gardens as well.

 📍 Location: Laan van Duivenvoorde 4, 2252 AK Voorschoten

-Opening hours: Sunday, 11:30 AM to 5 PM — but do check for seasonal updates.
+⏰ Opening hours: Sunday, 11:30 AM to 5 PM — but do check for seasonal updates.

 💰 Ticket prices: €15 for adults, €7.75 for children between the ages of 5 to 17, and free entry for children under the age of 4

-7. Slot Loevestein, Zaltbommel
+7. Loevestein Castle, Zaltbommel

 READ MORE | Dutch history hacked: 2500 years of Dutch life in 7 minutes (VIDEO INSIDE)